 The key takeaway?
 Make sleep your number one priority and you’ll reap so many surprising benefits.
-Here, Walker reveals five things you never knew about sleep and the central role it plays in our mental and physical health…
+Here, Walker reveals four things you never knew about sleep and the central role it plays in our mental and physical health…

 1. We’re suffering from a sleep-loss epidemic